 7: And finally…

 Sixth Forms in schools and colleges will usually need your choices before April in order to start planning their timetables.
 However, remember that these choices may have to change following your GCSE results so it is important to be flexible and make sure you communicate any changes to your school.

 Seek independent advice by making an appointment to talk to our careers adviser.
-Louise Buckley from Adviza will meet with you and write a personalised action plan.
+Georgina Lindsay from Adviza will meet with you and write a personalised action plan.

-Paul Hodges is Head of Sixth Form at Berkshire independent school LVS Ascot.
+Paul Hodges is Head of Compliance at LVS Ascot.
 He has been involved with advising students on Sixth Form choices for the last 8 years.
 Before becoming a teacher, he worked in the university sector as a senior lecturer in Materials Science.